MatthiasHansHeinrichSchmitt/infinigen-for-beginners/README.md

-# Infinigen for Beginners
-This repo aims to convey an understanding of the infinigen code base structure and the scene generation.
-Moreover, we will focus on the scene generation on a local device, so to say with computational limitations, and we especially aim to generate underwater scenes.

 # 🌊 Generating Underwater 3D Scenes with Infinigen

-This project documents the process and learnings from generating high-quality underwater 3D scenes using [Infinigen](https://github.com/princeton-vl/infinigen) and integrating them into simulation environments.
+This project's summary aims to provide an understanding of how to generate high-quality underwater 3D scenes with [Infinigen](https://github.com/princeton-vl/infinigen) and integrate them into simulation environments.
+Moreover, we focus on scene generation on a local device,  i.e. with limited computing capacity.

 ---